SabrinaJewson/cmarker.typ/README.md

 - Compile examples with `typst compile examples/{name}.typ`.
 - Compile this README to PDF with `typst compile README.typ`.
 - Run tests with `cargo test` and `cargo run -p test-runner`.
+- Fuzz the library with `cargo +nightly fuzz run fuzz`.